polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 not powerful enough to run two web apps, MySQL, and docker.
 You might be able to manage with a $12 droplet.

-Only _after_ you have created two DNS A records using your domain provider continue with this guide.

 ## Installing Magic

 First use SSH to login to your VPS instance.
 This is typically achieved using something such as the following